kbountro/pSAX/README.md

 ## Datasets <a name="datasets"></a>
-We tested our method using some of the datasets available in https://www.cs.ucr.edu/~eamonn/iSAX/iSAX.html
+A large collection of datasets is available in https://www.cs.ucr.edu/~eamonn/iSAX/iSAX.html

 ## Installation and Execution Instructions <a name="execution"></a>